SeanLehey/Locating-Rogue-SSIDs-with-Kismet/README.md

 <br>![UnitedAirlinesVerbose](https://github.com/user-attachments/assets/4e0ba654-3668-48c0-a4d5-e44a293391cf)

-<br>Kismet data can be uploaded to Wigle.net, which is a wireless network mapping tool made possible by user-submitted data.
+<br>Kismet data can also be uploaded to Wigle.net, which is a wireless network mapping tool made possible by user-submitted data.
 It provides heatmaps of access points, along with their names.
-This is why it's prudent to redact any unique, user-configured SSIDs when doing projects like this, as that is not your information to share.
+This is why it's prudent to redact any residential, user-configured SSIDs when doing projects like this, as that is not your information to share.
 Once again, ethics should be your foremost priority when using a tool like Kismet.

 <br>![Wigle](https://github.com/user-attachments/assets/efbbee63-c4c2-4f6c-bd74-76622e90c1e1)